Lasslos/TradingBot/README.md

 If we need to win $x$ rounds to reach the win condition, and $\frac{m_i}{m_o} > x$, then the SimpleBidder strategy with bet size $\frac{m_i}{x}$ wins, as the opponent does not have enough money to post the same bet size.

-### Bidding strategy

-If no win condition is met, there is no clear optimal bet size.
-Here, one should